Derains & Gharavi

 |Lawyers sitting as arbitrator||5|

-This Paris-based boutique was launched in 2009 by two leading French arbitrators, Yves Derains and the late Serge Lazareff, with two younger partners, French–Iranian Hamid Gharavi (formerly of Salans) and Derains’ son Bertrand Derains.
+The firm was launched in Paris in 2009 by two leading French arbitrators, Yves Derains and the late Serge Lazareff, with two younger partners, French-Iranian Hamid Gharavi (formerly of Salans) and Derains’s son Bertrand Derains.

-Although Lazareff left not long afterwards, the partnership expanded in 2011 with the arrival of Dutch lawyer Mélanie van Leeuwen from Loyens & Loeff.
+Although Lazareff left not long afterwards, the partnership expanded in 2011 with the arrival of Dutch lawyer Mélanie van Leeuwen.
 The firm also has an office in Beirut run by Nada Sader, who was promoted to the partnership in 2015.

-Other names to know are Sophie von Dewall and Emmanuel Foy, who have been with the firm for a decade and were both promoted to the partnership with effect from 2022.
+Other names to know are Sophia von Dewall and Emmanuel Foy, who have been with the firm for a decade and became partners in 2022.

 Several members of the firm sit as arbitrators.
-Yves Derains, a former secretary general of the ICC Court of International Arbitration, also chairs the ICC Institute of World Business Law and is an ICCA board member.
-Van Leeuwen was also recently appointed chair of the ICC commission on arbitration and ADR.
+Yves Derains, a former secretary general of the ICC Court of International Arbitration, is also honorary chair of the ICC Institute of World Business Law and is an ICCA board member.
+Van Leeuwen is chair of the ICC commission on arbitration and ADR.

 Who uses it?